titoghose/Q-Pi/README.md

 - sudo pip install pims_nd2
 ```

-To install **python-bioformats**, requires Java to be present on the system.
-Java should be pre-installed on OSX.
+Installation of **python-bioformats** requires Java to be present on the system.
+Java should normally be pre-installed on OSX.
 So just the following command should install the library:

 ```
 - sudo pip install python-bioformats
 ```